McGill-ECSE321-Winter2021/project-group-07/README.md

 # Welcome to Group 14's Project - ECSE321 Car Application

 ### Project Description
+The project aims to develop an interactive and functional web and android application for a local automobile repair shop.
+The application will allow customers to have access and book a variety of services (towing, oil change, tire changes, regular maintenance, car repairs etc.) which are offered by qualified technicians working at the company.
+The technicians will be able to view their upcoming appointments and the administrator's assistant will be able to moderate, manage the shop's appointments and technicnan work schedule through the platform.
 ### Team Members
 - Annabelle Dion
 - Sia Ham